 “High-yield” is, unfortunately, a bit of a misnomer these days.
 A decade ago, interest rates were 4% and 5% among select savings accounts and money market accounts.
 Today, the best rates are around 1%, but some banks offer rates hovering near 0%!
 This trend will continue until banks and credit unions need more cash from depositors.

-Banking Deal: Earn 1.05% APY on an FDIC-insured savings account at GS Bank.
+Banking Deal: Earn 1.15% APY on an FDIC-insured savings account at Barclays.

 First, here is a list of the latest interest rates.
 Following this table, I offer a few of my own observations and opinions about savings accounts from nine popular online banks.

 Ally Bank was selected by Kiplinger Magazine as the best savings account for 2009.
-Formerly known as GMAC Bank, Ally Bank provides an interest rate for their online savings account of 1.05% APY.
+Formerly known as GMAC Bank, Ally Bank provides an interest rate for their online savings account of 1.15% APY.
 Click here to apply.

 Lending Club Investing offers a significantly higher return than most banks.
-LendingClub is a social lending site where you can invest in loans issued to individuals and businesses.
+Lending Club is a social lending site where you can invest in loans issued to individuals and businesses.
 The most recent average net annualized return for notes by grade A to C is between 5.20% and 8.19%.
-While these investments are not FDIC insured, given the low interest rates paid by banks, LendingClub may be an alternative worth considering.
+These investments are not FDIC insured, but Lending Club’s higher rates may be an alternative worth considering.

 What is your favorite online savings account?
 Share your thoughts in the comments below.

-Updated May 23, 2017 and originally published December 15, 2015.
+Updated July 20, 2017 and originally published December 15, 2015.